tkagn/rhodf/README.md

 ```console
 oc label node <node-name> node-role.kubernetes.io/infra=""
 ```
-> :information_source: This mostly for internal mode.
+> :information_source: The node labels and node taints are for internal mode.
 For external mode the nodes will outside the cluster.

 ## kustomization.yaml

 Use to by deploy manifests together